Affiliates for my LN Gluten Free Restaurant Cards

 I started these cards in 2014.

-Having celiac disease isn’t just avoiding gluten, and actually requires serious diligence with any cross contamination (oil used to fry breaded things will make us sick if non breaded things then cooked with same oil).
-There were some cards out there before I made mine, but none mentioned cross-contamination and I got sick using them.
+Having celiac disease isn’t just avoiding gluten, and actually requires serious diligence with any cross-contact (oil used to fry breaded things will make us sick if non breaded things then cooked with same oil).
+There were some cards out there before I made mine, but none mentioned cross-contact and I got sick using them.

-Specifically, I got sick very frequently in Japan with one of those cards plus a Japanese-speaking guide, so I decided to fix my problem and make a VERY detailed card, with cross-contamination included.
+Specifically, I got sick very frequently in Japan with one of those cards plus a Japanese-speaking guide, so I decided to fix my problem and make a VERY detailed card, with a note about cross-contact included.

 A reader beta testing my Japan card said she was refused edamame because it had been boiled in udon noodle water – and I was thrilled that my details paid off!
 She didn’t get sick once on her trip.